Intel Ireland Economic Impact

 About the Intel Economic Impact Report

-Intel recently commissioned Price Waterhouse Coopers (PwC) to complete an Economic Analysis of Intel in Ireland.
-PwC was specifically commissioned by Intel to assess the economic contribution that the company has made to the Irish economy since 1989.
+Intel commissioned Price Waterhouse Coopers (PwC) and Arizona State University (ASU) to complete Economic Analyses of Intel in Ireland.
+Intel specifically commissioned PwC to assess the economic contribution that the company has made to the Irish economy since 1989.
 In this regard, the two key areas of economic impact were analysed:

 Methodology Explained

-Economic benefits to Ireland derive from both the operational and capital expenditure of Intel.
-The full-economy impact of any organisation is a function of two factors, namely, the value of national economy expenditures and the sectoral composition of this spend.
+Economic benefits to Ireland derive from Intel's operational and capital expenditure.
+The full-economy impact of any organisation is a function of two factors: the value of national economy expenditures and the sectoral composition of this spending.

-The sectoral composition of demand is material to the extent that spend in sectors with a low import content (e.g. services) have a more substantial impact on the national economy than expenditures in sectors with a high import content.
+The sectoral composition of demand is material to the extent that spending in sectors with a low import content (for example, services) has a more substantial impact on the national economy than expenditures in sectors with a high import content.

 The full-economy impacts of a € increase in expenditure in a defined sector are measured at three levels which describe the progression of the € spend through the economy, namely, direct, indirect, and induced.
-By applying the relevant sectoral multipliers and effects (e.g. food, housing, electricity, and construction) the full-economic impact of Intel’s expenditure was calculated.
+By applying the relevant sectoral multipliers and effects (for example, food, housing, electricity, and construction), the full-economic impact of Intel’s expenditure was calculated.